 What Is Quercetin

-Quercetin is a compound called a plant flavonol (also known as a flavonoid or pigment), from the flavonoid group of polyphenols.
+Quercetin is a plant flavonol (also known as a flavonoid, bioflavonoid or pigment), which is a kind of polyphenol that belongs to the flavonoid group of polyphenols.

 Flavonoids appear naturally in:

 Capers also contain a significant amount of quercetin.

 In many ways, quercetin is comparable to curcumin in that it offers a wide range of advantages, including lowering the risk of heart disease, cancer, brain illness, and other inflammatory disorders.
 (Source)

 Quercetin offers many health advantages, the majority of which are derived from its capacity to act as a strong antioxidant and anti-inflammatory in the body.
 (Source)